-- 10. WITHDRAWAL OF APPLICATIONS: THE COMMISSION HAS INTRODUCED THE FACILITY OF WITHDRAWAL OF APPLICATION FOR THOSE CANDIDATES WHO DO NOT WANT TO APPEAR FOR THE EXAMINATION.
-INSTRUCTIONS ARE GIVEN IN APPENDIX-IIB. - 11.
+- 10. WITHDRAWAL OF APPLICATIONS: The candidates will not be allowed to withdraw their applications after the submission of the same. - 11.
 Details about the scheme of Examination, standard and syllabi of the subjects etc. may be seen in Appendix-I of this Notice.